How Comparative Negligence Works in California Auto Accidents

 Proving or refuting claims of negligence is not an easy task.
 If you have been involved in a car accident and are considering a personal injury lawsuit, you will want to consult an attorney with the experience needed to vigorously advocate on your behalf.

-Your attorney will investigate the circumstances of your accident and collect evidence to demonstrate the other motorist’s negligence.
+Your experienced Costa Mesa personal injury attorney will investigate the circumstances of your accident and collect evidence to demonstrate the other motorist’s negligence.
 This investigation may entail the acquisition of police reports, a review of surveillance camera footage, eyewitness interviews, expert consultations, and more.

 When you are hurt by someone else’s negligence, you should not have to struggle for relief or pay out of pocket for your own recovery.
 Send Case Barnett Law a message online to schedule your initial consultation.